passiondev2024/DyslexiScan/README.md

 DyslexiScan aims to break down barriers to reading and learning for individuals with dyslexia.
 By combining advanced technologies from Apple's Vision AI and Google Gemini, DyslexiScan offers a seamless and personalized reading experience.
 The app bridges the gap between dyslexic text and conventional text regardless of their challenges.

-Conclusion:
-Dyslexia should not be a barrier to enjoying the world of written knowledge.
-DyslexiScan is a compassionate companion that empowers individuals with dyslexia to unlock the potential of reading and learning.
-By combining Apple's advanced Vision AI and a Open AI model, DyslexiScan offers a seamless and personalised reading experience that bridges the gap between dyslexic text and its conventional counterpart.
-With DyslexiScan, we aim to make the joy of reading accessible to all, regardless of their reading challenges.
-Experience the transformative power of DyslexiScan and embark on a journey to a more inclusive and accessible reading world.

 ![iFrameScreenshot - 08:11:23, 11:28 AM-4](https://github.com/VeerjyotSingh/Dyslexic/assets/103166939/3ca347bc-ebc7-4b54-8e45-82d935b7bd67)